SFGLab/Team9_Toxicological_Profiles/Analysis_Model_Building/README.md

 - Precision, Recall (Sensitivity), Specificity.
 - Confusion Matrix: To understand the types of errors (false positives, false negatives).
 False negatives (predicting a toxic compound as non-toxic) are often more critical to avoid.

+Since those metrics are not suitable for a multi-regression problem, we will evaluate the models using **Mean Absolute Error**.

 ---

 We are devided the paths and work on different aspects, soon we will reach at the fantastic result.